The Fundamental Variables of Paint Polishing:

 Familiarity with each machine is the ultimate guide to understanding which speed settings are optimal under individual conditions.
 Keep in mind; paint type and defect levels will partially influence the optimal working speed of the machine.

 Other factors also influence machine speed such as: climate, pad type, and correction liquid.
 Therefore, machine speed adjustments might need to happen from moment to moment.
 A DA polisher working on vertical panels is an example.
 Machine speed is increased to obtain optimal backing plate due to the curvature of the panel, gravity, and the ever changing directional force placed on the machine.

 Primary Purpose of Machine Speed for Paint Correction

 With a Dual Action Polisher, backing plate rotation overrides the speed setting on the machine dial.

-The lateral oscillation (side to side) movement, also called the throw or stroke, coupled with backing plate rotation grants the DA Polisher its correction power.
+The lateral oscillation (side to side) movement, also called the throw or stroke, coupled with backing plate rotation grants the DA Polisher its full correction power.
 Therefore, the backing plate rotation rate is the main variable which spins the pad, or disc, against the paint.